Issyanofsky/devops/aws/README.md

 __Cloud Service Models:__

-  * aaS: You get hardware resources (ex.
+  * IaaS (Infrastructure as a Service): You get hardware resources (ex.
 AWS EC2).
-  * PaaS: You get a platform to build and run apps (ex.
+  * PaaS (Platform as a Service): You get a platform to build and run apps (ex.
 Google App Engine).
-  * SaaS: You get a complete software application ready to use (ex.
+  * SaaS (Software as a Service): You get a complete software application ready to use (ex.
 Microsoft 365).

 __Types of clouds:__